 Before you implement this flow, ensure you have:

-- OAuth2 client credentials — Register your app in Client Center to get
+OAuth2 client credentials — Register your app in Client Center / Manage Account to get client_id and client_secret

-- Redirect URI — Must be pre-registered in Client Center and must exactly match (protocol, host, path, trailing slashes)
+Redirect URI — Must be pre-registered in Client Center / Manage Account and must exactly match (protocol, host, path, trailing slashes)

 The client_secret is shown only once when you create the client.
 Copy it immediately and store it in environment variables or a secrets manager.
-If lost, regenerate it in Client Center.
+If lost, regenerate it in Client Center / Manage Account.

 Step 1: Build the authorization URL and redirect